quicwg/multipath/draft-ietf-quic-multipath.md

 Note that the NEW_CONNECTION_ID frame can only be used to issue or retire connection IDs for the initial path with Path ID 0.

-The last paragraph of {{Section 5.1.2 of QUIC-TRANSPORT}} specified how to verify the Retire Prior To field of an incoming NEW_CONNECTION_ID frame.
+The last paragraph of {{Section 5.1.2 of QUIC-TRANSPORT}} specifies how to verify the Retire Prior To field of an incoming NEW_CONNECTION_ID frame.
 The same rule
 applies for MP_RETIRE_CONNECTION_ID frames, but it applies per path.
 After the